 Plaque forms naturally on your teeth when you eat sugar or other carbohydrates.
 Unless the plaque is brushed or flossed away, certain bacteria in your mouth will consume the plaque and produce acids that will damage the enamel of your teeth.
 This can lead to tooth decay and gum disease.

 This means that what you’re eating and drinking matters for your oral health.
-Try to avoid overly sugary foods and drinks, and make sure you’re drinking enough water so you stay hydrated.
+Try to limit your consumption of overly sugary foods and drinks, and make sure you’re drinking enough water so you stay hydrated.

-Stress can have negative effects on your health, but did you know it can also negatively affect your oral health?
+Stress can have negative effects on your overall body health, but did you know it can also negatively affect your oral health?

 If you’re stressed, you may resort to biting or chewing on hard things to let off steam, like pen caps or pencils.
 You may clench or grind your teeth at night, leading to jaw pain.
-You may find it harder to resist those sugary foods that can increase your risk for tooth decay.
+Sugary foods may also become harder to resist which can increase your risk for tooth decay.

-By learning healthy ways to manage your stress, you’ll help not just your mental health, but also your oral health.
+By learning healthy ways to manage your stress, you’ll help not just your mental health, but also the health of your mouth.
 Additionally, our dentists may be able to help with some of your symptoms.
 For example, if you find yourself grinding your teeth at night, we can create a custom night guard for you to wear while you sleep to protect your smile.

-If you’re suffering from a toothache, don’t ignore it.
+If you’re suffering from a toothache, don’t push it aside.
 Pain is one of our most trustworthy indicators that something isn’t right.
 Getting fast treatment can be the difference between needing a routine dental procedure and undergoing serious oral surgery.

 Our West Michigan emergency dentists have the skills necessary to act quickly during a dental emergency.
 We’ll work hard to give you the best chance of regaining your oral health and preserving your smile.